 - Explore a range of different ideas and philosophical beliefs regarding the role of nature and our connection with it

-- Evaluate the importance of, and relationship between, structure, imagery and mood
+- Evaluate the importance of, and the relationship between, structure, imagery and mood

 - Investigate the precision with which a piece of literary writing is constructed